joealewine/blockchain-rhos/console-ocp-about.md

 {: #console-ocp-about-support}

 For more information about how to get support on {{site.data.keyword.blockchainfull_notm}} Platform, in addition to free blockchain developer resources and support forums that you can use to troubleshoot problems, see [Getting support](/docs/services/blockchain-rhos?topic=blockchain-rhos-blockchain-support#blockchain-support).

+## Next steps
+{: #console-ocp-about-next-steps}

+When you are ready to learn how to deploy an instance of the {{site.data.keyword.blockchainfull_notm}} Platform to your Kubernetes cluster see [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1](/docs/services/blockchain-rhos?topic=blockchain-rhos-get-started-console-ocp).